veebch/readwire/README.md

 # Prerequisites

-Make sure
+Make sure:
-- That your machine is automounting USB drives.
+- That your machine is automounting USB drives,
 - You are running a Terminal of some sort.

+Currently, this has only been tested on Linux, but *should* work on MacOS and Windows.

 # Installation